Saturday, January 7, 2012

 As I've noted in my very sparse entries in the last 14 months, I haven't really been up to writing much lately.
 I'm still not.
 I have managed to see THE WALKING DEAD though.
 I don't think it's a very special show, particularly now, but I end up watching it every week because I have a friend who enjoys it but doesn't have AMC.
 He comes by, we look at it and I'm glad for the company.
 The show disappoints me.
-In little dribs and drabs, I've written, collectively, a lot about it, mostly on the message boards of the Internet Movie Database.
+Collectively, I've written a lot about it, if in little dribs and drabs, mostly on the message boards of the Internet Movie Database.
 My thoughts on its many shortcomings have often led to heated debates there with the series' defenders.
 I thought I'd try to organize them, here:

 Such praise makes for good ink and to an extent, the mystique it generates can act somewhat like teflon when it comes to future projects, which have little hope of measuring up to those early successes.
 That mystique can make some be much more forgiving toward an offering from the Masters of Drama at The Great And Powerful AMC.
 It can also become a curse as well though, because it can make others expect a great deal more than the merely mundane that is most television.